Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Graphical plus construction

-We will give a version of the plus construction as decoration of a graph.
-As in \cite{feynman} we will be concerned with the wide subcategories generated by aggregates of corollas.
-That is $\V\mdash \Agg$.
-In particular, see appendix \ref{par:goodnotion}.
+We will give a version of the standard plus construction for a strict \pher{} UFC $\M$ with $\Iso(\M) = \V^\bt$ as a decoration of $\V$-colored graphs.
+As in \cite{feynman}, we will be concerned with the wide subcategories generated by aggregates of corollas, that is $\V \mdash \Agg$.

-\begin{definition} Define $\V \mdash \F^{\rm nu \mdash prop}$ to be the wide subcategory of directed $\V$-colored aggregates such that such that the morphisms are generated by isomorphisms and morphisms with full directed ghost graphs for basic morphisms.
-Similarly define $\V \mdash \F^{\rm nu \mdash properad}$ to be the wide subcategory of directed $\V$-colored aggregates such that such that the morphisms are generated by isomorphism and morphisms with full connected directed ghost graphs for basic morphisms.